The pure $Y=X^{d}$ truncated moment problem: Preliminaries

 \begin{theorem} [{\cite[Degree-2 Theorem]{cf2002,cf2004,cf2005a,f2}}] Suppose $r(x,y)\in \mathcal{P}$ with $\deg r\le 2$.
 For $n\ge \deg r$, $M_{n}$ has a representing measure supported in the curve $r(x,y) = 0$ if and only if $r(X,Y) = 0$ and $M_{n}$ is positive semidefinite, recursively generated, and satisfies $\Card \mathcal{V}(M_{n})\ge \Rank M_{n}$. \end{theorem}

 In \cite{cfm} it was shown that this result does not extend to $\deg r > 2$.
 The example in \cite{cfm} concerns an $M_{3}$ that is positive and recursively generated, with $\Card \mathcal{V}_{\beta} = \Rank M_{3}$, but which has no measure.
 In this example, there is no measure because $L_{\beta}$ is not consistent.
-In \cite{f1} we showed that positivity, the variety condition, and consistency are still not sufficient for representing measures, as we next describe.
+The results of \cite{f1} show that positivity, the variety condition, and consistency are still not sufficient for representing measures, as we next describe.

 For $M_{n}\succeq 0$, consider the \textit{ $(y-x^{3})$-pure} case, when the column dependence relations in $M_{n}$ are precisely those given by $Y=X^{3}$, recursiveness, and linearity, i.e., column relations of the form $(s(x,y)(y-x^{3}))(X,Y) = 0$ ($\deg s\le n-3$).
 Thus $M_{n}$ is positive, $\Rank M_{n} \le \Card \mathcal{V}(M_{n})$ ($=\Card \Gamma = +\infty$), and it follows from Lemma 3.1 in \cite{f1} that $M_{n}$ is consistent.
 In \cite{f1} we described a particular, easily computable, rational expression in the moment data, $\psi$, and solved the $(y-x^{3})$-pure TKMP as follows.